katherinemillar02/effects-of-dietary-choice-on-lifespan-in-drosophila-melanogaster/README.md

 The aim of this project was to investigate the effect of altered protein:carbohydrate (P:C) ratios and dietary choice on lifespan in male and female *Drosophila melanogaster*.
 This project looks at:

 - How males chose compared to females (Experiment 1)
-- How mated females chose compared to virgin females (ExperimentS 2a and 2b)
+- How mated females chose compared to virgin females (Experiments 2a and 2b)
 - If choice differed if females were placed in plates with males compared with if they were in plates alone (Experiment 3)

 The basis of this experiment monitored the effect of sex and mating status on having divergent dietary choice.
 A "Patch Preference Assay" (Churchill, et al) was used, in which there were four altered P:C ratio patches of diets which are known to give an optimal lifespan/ the best reproductive success, as shown in Figure 1.
 The P:C diets chosen in these experiments were: 8:1, 2:1, 1:2, 1:8.